Home prices in Florida have declined over the past year, and that trend could continue through the rest of 2025 and into 2026.

 It’s a Tough Time to Sell a House in Florida

-As we enter the summer of 2025, Florida’s real estate market continues to show signs of cooling.
+As we enter the fall of 2025, Florida’s real estate market continues to show signs of cooling.
 Because of this, sellers are having a harder time finding buyers and attracting offers.

 One metric that demonstrates this is the median days on market (DOM), which shows the typical time it takes for a home to sell in a specific area during a given period.

-Data compiled from real estate brokerage Redfin indicates that the median days on market (DOM) for homes in Florida reached 71 days in March 2025.
+Data compiled from real estate brokerage Redfin indicates that the median days on market (DOM) for homes in Florida reached 74 days in August of 2025.

-In other words, it takes the typical home nearly two and a half months to receive an offer and go under contract, after first coming onto the market.
+In other words, it takes the typical home about two and a half months to receive an offer and go under contract, after first coming onto the market.

-That’s an increase of 18 days from the 53-day DOM recorded in March 2024.
-This shows that the pace of home sales has declined significantly over the past year or so.
+That’s an increase of 15 days from the 59-day DOM recorded a year earlier.
+This shows that the pace of home sales has declined over the past year or so, with properties taking longer to sell.

 Home Insurance Costs Have Reduced Demand